Elisabeth Freundlich: Life

 Elisabeth Freundlich was born in Vienna, Austria, the daughter of the Jewish social democratic lawyer Jacques Freundlich.
 She majored in German and Theater.
 After completing her degree, she worked as a playwright at the Neues Wiener Schauspielhaus.

 Her father was banned from the legal profession and arrested by the Nazis in 1934.
-He has placed under house arrest.
+He was placed under house arrest.
 The family fled Nazi Germany in 1938.
 First, they went to Zurich.
 Later, they arrived in Paris where she founded the Federation of Austrian Emigrants in May 1938.
 In September 1938, she co-founded the League for Spiritual Austria.

 In 1940, she emigrated to New York to work as a university lecturer.
 She studied librarianship at Columbia University.
 In 1943, she earned a permanent position at the Metropolitan Museum of Art.
 She oversaw Austro-American exhibits.
 She married the philosopher Günther Anders who had also gone into exile.
 They returned to Vienna in 1950.
 She was unable to sell her manuscripts.
 She began translating American literature and writing for German newspapers including the Mannheimer Morgen.
 In the mid-1970s, she published an extensive poetic and journalistic work.

 In 2009, the Elisabeth Freundlich Way in Vienna was named after her.